Contact

 Vospers Gender Pay Gap Report

-As such, whilst the gender pay gap data April 2022 continues to reflect the motor industry’s historical and current workforce being male dominated, at the snapshot date Vospers mean hourly rate percentage difference showed a positive reduction from 12.37% to 8.19%, and our median values data, reduced from 7.49% to 3.9% suggesting a more realistic picture of our data due to outliers not influencing the overall spread of data.
+As such, whilst the gender pay gap data of April 2024 continues to reflect the motor industry’s historical and current workforce being male dominant, at the snapshot date Vospers mean hourly rate gap continues to show positive reductions from 8.19% in 2022, 7.91% in 2023 and 7.47% in 2024.

 Metric 1: Mean Gender Pay Gap in Hourly Pay